theranjali-nilaweera/places/README.md

 - **Australia-first results.** Queries are biased to Australia by default (`src/config/app.config.ts` → `defaultCountryCodes`); change that one array to re-target or go global.
-- **Results list.** Matches appear in a dismissible panel; selecting one frames it on the map without closing the list.
+- **Results list.** Matches appear in a dismissible panel; selecting one, frames it on the map without closing the list.
 - **Place-info panel.** For the selected place: name, classification, a formatted address, and any available links — website, phone (`tel:`), opening hours, Wikidata.